MeshGraphNet-Transformer: Scalable Mesh-based Learned Simulation for Solid Mechanics: Experiments

 \subsection{Deforming plate}

-For completeness, we additionally report a comparison table of state-of-the-art baselines that benchmarked their models, using the metrics reported in the original publications.
+For completeness, we additionally report a comparison table of state-of-the-art baselines benchmarked on the dataset.
 All the compared baselines are mesh-based methods.
-In this table, we present the single-step and rollout errors (RMSE-1 and RMSE-All, respectively), together with the total number of trainable parameters for each model (Table \ref{tab:plate_combined}).
+In this table, we present the single-step and rollout errors (RMSE-1 and RMSE-All, respectively), together with the total number of trainable parameters for each model (Table~\ref{tab:plate_combined}).
 This allows for a direct overview of the reported performance–complexity trade-offs across methods.
-For qualitative visualization of the results, see Figure \ref{fig:deforming_plate_predictions}.
+For qualitative visualization of the results, see Figure~\ref{fig:deforming_plate_predictions}.

-Our proposed method achieves competitive performance with state-of-the-art approaches, ranking second in predictive accuracy.
+Our proposed method achieves competitive performance with state-of-the-art approaches, ranking second in accuracy (but note that it provides a relative error value that is judged sufficient for the vast majority of applications, on the order of $0.6\%$; see Table~\ref{tab:deforming_plate_errors}).
 Importantly, this result is obtained using only a fraction of the parameters required by other methods.
-Unlike hierarchical or segment-based models, MGN-T operates directly at the node level and does not require any preprocessing steps such as mesh–graph segmentation, mesh coarsening, or prior domain knowledge.
-As a result, it offers a more straightforward, end-to-end training pipeline while demonstrating strong off-the-shelf performance, as shown on the right side of Table \ref{tab:plate_combined}.

-MGN-T achieves competitive performance with state-of-the-art approaches, ranking second in accuracy (but note that it provides a relative error value that is judged sufficient for the vast majority of applications, on the order of $0.3\%$).
-Importantly, this result is obtained using only a fraction of the parameters required by other methods.
 The proposed MGN-T is the only non-hierarchical and coarsening-free method that achieves this level of performance.
 The Transformer provides an efficient way to perform a global update to prevent under-reaching, which is the main reason for failure of MGN.
-HCMT is the only method from the baseline that does not rely on MPNNs but instead uses mesh transformer blocks.
-After the Contact Transformer (CT) process, the collision between the actuator and the plate, stacked blocks of Hierarchical Mesh Transformers (HMT), followed by pooling layers, coarsens the graph.
-For upsampling, a similar pipeline is followed, using unpooling layers to update the nodes at the finest level.
-The level of coarsening is controlled by the number of stacked blocks and it is end-to-end trainable.